Engee documentation

 Details

-The velocity-dependent force component of the model equation.
-The parameters must be greater than zero.
+The velocity-dependent component of the force in the model equation.
+The parameter must be greater than zero.

 Dependencies

-To use this parameter, select the Rolling resistance checkbox and set the Resistance model parameters to Pressure and velocity dependent (SAE J2452).
+To use this option, check the box Rolling resistance, and for the parameter Resistance model set the value Pressure and velocity dependent (SAE J2452).

 Units